Out of Season (1975 film)

 Out of Season is a 1975 British drama film directed by Alan Bridges, and starring Vanessa Redgrave, Susan George, and Cliff Robertson.
+The film follows a mother-daughter duo who run a hotel, before they are visited by a former flame of the mother's.
+Both the women begin competing for his attention.

 It was produced by Lorimar Productions and entered into the 25th Berlin International Film Festival.

 Plot

-Joe Turner returns to a picturesque seaside resort twenty years after he ended a romantic relationship with Ann, who still owns and runs the same hotel where he knew her, but she now has a grown daughter named Joanna.
-Joe and Ann attempt to renew their relationship, but with interference from Joanna, who flirts with Joe from the moment she meets him and competes with her mother for his attention.
+Joe Turner returns to a picturesque seaside resort twenty years after he walked out from a romantic relationship with Ann, who still owns and runs the same hotel where he knew her, but she now has a grown daughter named Joanna.
+Joe and Ann start to renew their relationship, but with interference from Joanna, who flirts with Joe from the moment she meets him and competes with her mother for his attention.

 Days into Joe's return, an argument with Ann leads to him leaving, but Joanna follows him in the car and asks him to stay.
 He ignores her, but late that night he returns to the hotel.
 In his bedroom, Joe unexpectedly discovers one of the women [whose face is not shown] naked in bed and offering herself to him, and he wordlessly joins her.
-The following morning, Joe joins mother and daughter for breakfast in buoyant mood, and he and Ann continue to revive their relationship, but the evening ends with Joanna announcing to the other two that she had been with Joe the previous night.
+The following morning, Joe joins mother and daughter for breakfast in buoyant mood, and he and Ann continue to revive their relationship, but the evening ends with Joanna announcing that she had been with Joe the previous night.
 Joe says nothing, but Ann responds by physically dragging Joanna upstairs and locking her in her bedroom.
 Joe agrees with Ann that he will leave for a few weeks, to attend to some business he has in London, and then come back.

 After Ann goes to bed, Joanna escapes out of her window and lets herself back into the hotel, where she finds a drunk Joe sitting alone downstairs and flirts with him.
-Despite his initial lack of interest, his attempts to send her back to her room fail, and eventually he succumbs to her advances and they lay down naked together.
-Ann finds them in the act and coldly tells Joe that she had previously lied to him when she said Joanna's father was dead, and says there was never anyone else after him, implying that Joe is Joanna's father.
+Despite his initial lack of interest, she ignores his attempts to send her back to her room, and eventually he succumbs to her advances and they have sex.
+Ann catches them in the act and coldly tells Joe that she had previously lied to him when she said Joanna's father was dead, and says there was never anyone else after him, implying that Joe is Joanna's father.

 The next day, one of the women is seen leaving the resort by train, while the other woman remains with Joe at the hotel, but their faces are not shown.
 Joe talks about fixing up the place before next summer season, but the woman says nothing as he sits down to play cards with her.